 Your legal obligations: Part-time vs casual workers

-In today’s competitive job market, more employers are thinking outside the square to attract and retain the workers they need.
-This may include hiring more part-time or casual workers – but what’s the difference between these two types of employment?
+In today’s competitive job market, more employers are utilising different employment arrangements to attract and retain the workers they need, while also managing cost and maximising operational efficiency.
+In some cases, this includes hiring part-time or casual employees – but what’s the difference between these two types of employment?

-The rights of all workers are protected in law, but their benefits and conditions depend on how they’re employed.
+The rights of all employees are protected in law, but their benefits and entitlements depend on how they’re employed.

-We’ve asked an employment lawyer to explain the differences between part-time and casual workers to help you understand your legal obligations.
+We’ve asked an employment lawyer to explain the differences between part-time and casual employees to help you understand your legal obligations.

 Here’s what you need to know.